tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 DELETE_FAST x     {}       {x}      In(s)-{x}
 ```

+In straight-line bytecode, each instruction only ever has one predecessor, so
-Until now, `In(s)` was whatever state the previous bytecode operation produced
+`In(s)` is whatever state the previous bytecode operation produced.
+If you add
-because there was only ever one predecessor... kind of like a linked list of
-operations.
-Let's complicate that a bit with control-flow.
-This is where the
-control-flow graph of basic blocks comes in.
+control-flow to the mix, things get a bit hairier---but only at basic block
+boundaries!
+The first instruction in each block now may have multiple
+predecessors.

 You will notice that within a basic block, each instruction after the first one
 only has one predecessor.
 This is because there is no control flow within a